blowfishpro/B9-Aerospace/README.md

 Much needed extra functionality for the VAB/SPH.

-After you've used it you won't be able to do without. [forums](http://forum.kerbalspaceprogram.com/threads/38768)
+After you've used it you won't be able to do without. [forums](http://forum.kerbalspaceprogram.com/index.php?showtopic=35703)

-## Editor Part Highlighter
+## Editor Part Highlighter [OUTDATED]

-Make the editor highlight of parts from the staging list more obvious. [forums](http://forum.kerbalspaceprogram.com/threads/50143)
+Make the editor highlight of parts from the staging list more obvious. [forums](http://forum.kerbalspaceprogram.com/index.php?showtopic=46117)